 Where does the Huqoq mosaic fit in this framework, and how does it contribute to the discourse?
-First, if my interpretation of the Elephant Mosaic is accepted, then it is an addition to the growing corpus of work on parallels between visual expressions and descriptions in rabbinical literature.
+First, if my interpretation of the Elephant Mosaic is accepted, then it is an addition to the growing corpus of work on parallels between visual expressions and descriptions in rabbinic literature.
 In this sense, the mosaic buttresses Leibner’s claim that there is indeed a common cultural foundation.
 However, it is possible that the mosaic teaches something else about the awareness of the Jews at the time, or at the very least, the Jews of Huqoq, regarding the nature of their Jewishness.
 An analysis of the mosaic in light of the midrash on the cultural struggle against the Greeks facilitates the disengagement from the need to identify the depicted personages or to propose a concrete historical situation, such as a particular battle or well-defined event.
 Instead, I propose that the figures in the mosaic represent “Greece” as opposed to “Israel.”
 While the imagery of the Greek cohort clearly corresponds with the description of a military clash – war elephants, phalanx soldiers, and the armored commander – the depiction of the Jewish group does not.
 Although the Jewish soldiers are holding swords, it is clear that these objects bear no military significance whatsoever.
 More importantly, the clothing worn by all of the Jewish figures in the top register, is not military dress.
 Their attire, which is composed of a tunic and pallium, is identical to the depictions of scholars in Greek-Roman art of the era.
 This scholarly imagery is verified in the middle register in which the old man is shown holding a scroll rather than a sword.
 When the people of Huqoq imagined the Jews fighting for their faith, they saw neither military men nor a congregation of priests; rather, they saw the rabbis who lived among them and who perhaps even led their community.